Simran93/Todolist/README.md

-# Todolist
- This app allows to create new to-do lists.
+# Todolist : This app allows to create new to-do lists and we all the data is persisted locally on the device using Userdefaults and CoreData.
- For instance, you can make
- different sections like shopping, travelling, work etc.
+ For instance, you can make  different sections like shopping, travelling, work etc.
  You can tick the items off and swipe to delete them, search any item from the to-do list.
 AS the number of items gets increased, the colour of items in a section gets darker and darker.

 Functionality Used: